alis-exchange/terraform-provider-alis/docs/resources/google_bigtable_table_iam_binding.md

 Authoritative for a given role.
 Updates the IAM policy to grant a role to a list of members.
 Other roles within the IAM policy for the table are preserved.

+> NOTE: This resource at the moment offers nothing beyond the standard Google provider.
+It is recommended to use the standard Google provider for now.

 ## Example Usage

 ```terraform